Switcheo/carbon-db-convert/README.md

     make build
     ```

 3. Ensure you have enough space for conversion.
-Below are an estimation of convert size.
+Below are an estimation of additional space required for /rocksdata convert size.

     ```bash
     # before